Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Related work

-The observation that log-transformation achieves lossless convexification of some nonconvex problems dates back to 60s to the book by \cite{DPZ67}.
-It then took over three decades before log-convex optimization became a practical engineering tool.
-The interior-point method class of algorithms allowed efficient numerical solutions of log-transformed convex optimization problems \citep{NN94}.
-Domain-specific languages for convex optimization \citep{DB16} introduced automatic variable transformations.
-The user specifies the problem in its original nonconvex form, and the software then transforms it to the standard convex cone form and passes it to a solver that implements the interior-point method.
-Finally, reversal of the variable transformations recovers the optimal values of the original variables from the solution.
-In addition to these developments, we benefit from recent work that formulates a ruleset for constructing complex log-convex functions in a disciplined way from elementary atomic functions \citep{ADB19}.
+The theoretical observation that log-transformation achieves lossless convexification of some nonconvex problems dates back to 60s to \cite{DPZ67}.
+Reliable and efficient numerical methods for solving log-convex problems appeared three decades later \citep{NN94}.
+Modeling languages for convex optimization introduced automatic variable transformations \citep{DB16}. \cite{ADB19} formulate a ruleset for constructing complex log-convex functions in a disciplined way from elementary atomic functions.

-Many authors have discovered the favorable log-convex structure in important nonconvex engineering problems, including power control in wireless networks \citep{CTP+07}, gate sizing in large-scale digital circuits \citep{BKP+05}, and aircraft design \citep{HA14}.
+Many authors have discovered the favorable log-convex structure in important nonlinear engineering problems, including power control in wireless networks \citep{CTP+07}, gate sizing in large-scale digital circuits \citep{BKP+05}, and aircraft design \citep{HA14}.
 Routing cargo over a maritime transportation network can be considered analogous to transmitting over a wireless multihop network in \cite{CTP+07} or driving currents through a circuit of logic gates in \cite{BKP+05}.
 In the latter work, convex modeling of the maximum delay along any path through the circuit applies to the problem of determining the port operation (e.g., charging, onboarding, and loading) that takes the longest.
-Similarly, the global stress response of a vessel hull can be calculated with the convex beam bending model developed for wingbox structural strength analysis in \cite{HA14}
+Similarly, the global stress response of a ship hull can be calculated with the convex beam bending model developed for wingbox structural strength analysis in \cite{HA14}